Taniakhatoon/Employee-Management-System/README.md

 Navigate into the project folder: cd employee-management-system

-3️⃣ Create and Activate Virtual Environment (Optional but Recommended)
+3️⃣ Create and Activate Virtual Environment

 Create virtual environment: